Yext (NYSE:YEXT) Releases Q4 2022 Earnings Guidance

 Yext (NYSE:YEXT) updated its fourth quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $-0.100-$-0.080 for the period, compared to the Thomson Reuters consensus estimate of $-0.070.
 The company issued revenue guidance of $100 million-$102 million, compared to the consensus revenue estimate of $99.15 million.Yext also updated its FY 2022 guidance to $-0.220-$-0.200 EPS.

-A number of research firms have recently commented on YEXT.
-Needham & Company LLC reissued a buy rating and issued a $18.00 price objective on shares of Yext in a research note on Friday, September 3rd.
-DA Davidson dropped their price objective on Yext from $18.00 to $16.50 and set a buy rating on the stock in a research note on Friday, September 3rd.
-Morgan Stanley dropped their price objective on Yext from $13.00 to $12.00 and set an underweight rating on the stock in a research note on Friday, September 3rd.
-Finally, Zacks Investment Research raised Yext from a sell rating to a hold rating in a research report on Tuesday, November 9th.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating to the stock.
-According to data from MarketBeat.com, Yext has an average rating of Hold and a consensus target price of $15.90.
+A number of analysts have commented on the stock.
+Zacks Investment Research cut shares of Yext from a hold rating to a sell rating in a report on Wednesday.
+Morgan Stanley lowered their price objective on Yext from $13.00 to $12.00 and set an underweight rating on the stock in a research report on Friday, September 3rd.
+DA Davidson lowered their price objective on Yext from $18.00 to $16.50 and set a buy rating on the stock in a research report on Friday, September 3rd.
+Finally, Needham & Company LLC reiterated a buy rating and set a $18.00 target price on shares of Yext in a research report on Friday, September 3rd.
+Two research analysts have rated the stock with a sell rating, one has assigned a hold rating and two have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has an average rating of Hold and an average target price of $15.90.

-In related news, COO Brian Distelburger sold 7,650 shares of the business’s stock in a transaction dated Monday, September 20th.
+In other news, COO Brian Distelburger sold 7,650 shares of the firm’s stock in a transaction on Monday, September 20th.
 The stock was sold at an average price of $12.25, for a total transaction of $93,712.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CFO Steven Cakebread sold 7,483 shares of the business’s stock in a transaction dated Monday, September 20th.
-The stock was sold at an average price of $12.25, for a total value of $91,666.75.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, CAO Darryl Bond sold 3,946 shares of Yext stock in a transaction that occurred on Monday, September 20th.
+The stock was sold at an average price of $12.25, for a total transaction of $48,338.50.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 82,193 shares of company stock valued at $1,019,211.
-12.40% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders sold 59,329 shares of company stock worth $726,780.
+Company insiders own 12.40% of the company’s stock.

-Institutional investors have recently bought and sold shares of the business.
-Morgan Stanley raised its holdings in Yext by 228.9% in the 2nd quarter.
-Morgan Stanley now owns 1,341,911 shares of the company’s stock valued at $19,176,000 after acquiring an additional 933,914 shares in the last quarter.
-Invesco Ltd. raised its holdings in Yext by 18.2% in the 3rd quarter.
-Invesco Ltd. now owns 64,122 shares of the company’s stock valued at $772,000 after acquiring an additional 9,866 shares in the last quarter.
-Millennium Management LLC raised its holdings in Yext by 395.8% in the 3rd quarter.
-Millennium Management LLC now owns 59,464 shares of the company’s stock valued at $715,000 after acquiring an additional 47,471 shares in the last quarter.
-Finally, BNP Paribas Arbitrage SA raised its holdings in Yext by 103.9% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 34,950 shares of the company’s stock valued at $420,000 after acquiring an additional 17,812 shares in the last quarter.
-68.32% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of the business.
+Morgan Stanley lifted its stake in shares of Yext by 228.9% during the second quarter.
+Morgan Stanley now owns 1,341,911 shares of the company’s stock worth $19,176,000 after buying an additional 933,914 shares during the period.
+Millennium Management LLC grew its holdings in shares of Yext by 395.8% during the third quarter.
+Millennium Management LLC now owns 59,464 shares of the company’s stock valued at $715,000 after buying an additional 47,471 shares during the last quarter.
+BNP Paribas Arbitrage SA grew its holdings in shares of Yext by 103.9% during the third quarter.
+BNP Paribas Arbitrage SA now owns 34,950 shares of the company’s stock valued at $420,000 after buying an additional 17,812 shares during the last quarter.
+Finally, Invesco Ltd. grew its holdings in shares of Yext by 18.2% during the third quarter.
+Invesco Ltd. now owns 64,122 shares of the company’s stock valued at $772,000 after buying an additional 9,866 shares during the last quarter.
+68.32% of the stock is owned by institutional investors and hedge funds.

 Yext Company Profile